IzzyElia/IzzyElia/README.md

 - 👀 I do hobby web and game development.
 Professionally I also do music production and sound design.
 - 🌱 I’m currently learning Django, React, Godot
 - 💞️ I’m looking to collaborate on Educational apps and simulations
-- 📫 Reach me at izzyelia@protonmail.ch
+- 📫 Reach me at ishtar.eliasen@gmail.com

 <!---
 IzzyElia/IzzyElia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.